 On October 26, 2018, we will unveil our 10th annual TEDxToronto conference: IDENTITY.
 In selecting this year’s speakers, we sought out individuals from a diverse range of industries, each with their own unique idea that actively challenges conventions and creates positive change.
 Here’s a look at the identities of our first round of speakers:

-Filmmaker and Music Producer
+Filmmaker and Director

 Director X is a recognized and sought-after music video, film and commercial director.
 He moved to New York City to explore a career in film and became the protégé of pioneering director Hype Williams.
 Noted for directing visually distinctive videos for popular artists, including Drake, Jay-Z, Kendrick Lamar, Nicki Minaj and Rihanna, Director X’s work has been recognized by Much Music Video Awards and the MTV Music Video Awards.